 - For short trips that will be under 48 hours, have someone stop by your house or apartment and spend time with your cat both days.
 For longer trips of 72 hours or more, have someone spend the night there.

-- If that is not an option, find a good pet sitter to come to your home and feed them, clean their box ect.
-This can be expensive but you do not want to take your cat somewhere where they will be left in a cage all day.
+- If that is not an option, find a good pet sitter to come to your home and feed them, clean their box etc. This can be expensive but you do not want to take your cat somewhere where they will be left in a cage all day.
 Dogs can handle this better than cats.

 - Have your cat stay with a friend or family member they know.
 You want to make sure they know them well enough to feel comfortable in their home.
-If your cat has a fear of dogs and they have one, make sure they know to have a an area blocked off where the dog can’t get to, but the cat can.
+If your cat has a fear of dogs and they have one, make sure they know to have an area blocked off where the dog can’t get to, but the cat can.
 Gates work well for this.